 What is financial inclusion?

 According to the World Bank, “Financial inclusion means that individuals and businesses have access to useful and affordable financial products and services that meet their needs – transactions, payments, savings, credit and insurance – delivered in a responsible and sustainable way.”
-FINCA is leading the way in expanding financial inclusion in underserved, low-income communities by providing access to credit, savings accounts, transfer services and insurance allows people to be more productive in their small businesses and to have more control over their livelihoods and lives.
-Approximately 2 billion people don’t yet use formal financial services.
+FINCA is leading the way in expanding financial inclusion in underserved, low-income communities by providing access to credit, savings accounts, transfer services and insurance that allows people to be more productive in their small businesses and to have more control over their livelihoods and lives.
+According to the 2017 Global Findex, 1.7 billion people globally remain financially excluded.